 The following shrubs are recommended for high hedges or screens.
-Each species grows to a height of more than 6 feet; therefore, these shrubs are appropriate for Opaque Screens.
+Each species grows to a height of more than 6 feet and are generally; therefore, these shrubs are appropriate for Opaque Screens.

 ANISE BUSH (Illicium anisatum) - Height 8-12'; Spread 8-10'.